Education

 Education and research are the foundations upon which the world-class reputation of the UW Program on Climate Change is built

-Since it’s beginnings in 2001, the UW Program on Climate Change has fostered integrated courses with the goal of exploring a holistic and dynamic understanding of climate, supporting intense collaborations among faculty and graduate students, and fostering an undergraduate climate minor.
+Since its beginnings in 2001, the UW Program on Climate Change has fostered integrated courses with the goal of exploring a holistic and dynamic understanding of climate, supporting intense collaborations among faculty and graduate students, and fostering an undergraduate climate minor.
 Building on a strong foundation in research and graduate education, the PCC also connects scientists to the public through a climate outreach program.

 The Graduate Certificate in Climate Science